trducng/repaper_qad/crosscoder.pytorch/README.md

     - So around 294 billion tokens in total for 30 files
 - [ ] Run from the full dataset. -> Can implement and try out now.
 The full dataset is huge, so a partial dataset can be considered a lot.
 In fact, you can try out now at the moment, and then gradually add more data during training.
+    - [x] How much text lines can an LLM process
+       - 6 lines a batch, at 1024 context length
+    - [ ] Set maximum number of tokens: 1 billion token
+    - Train inside a "while" loop.
+    - Data is stored inside a buffer (ideally VRAM), and then consumed immediately, kind of JIT
+    - Select batch of 6, with 1024 context lenght.
+    - Minimize costly data transfer.
+    - Free up VRAM.
-- [ ] Load the binary dataset randomly.
+- [x] Load the binary dataset randomly.
 - [ ] Preliminary implement the steering capability to try this out.
 - [x] Change the separator to 65535, because the endoftext token exists in the dataset.
     - Not important.